 Teachers deliver weekly whole class Thrive sessions which consist mainly of relational, play and art-based activities specifically chosen to target the classes' needs.
-Individuals identified as needing extra support will work on a one-to-one basis with our Emotional Literacy Support Assistant, under the guidance of Miss Barlow, who is a qualified Thrive Practitioner.
+Individuals identified as needing extra support will work on a one-to-one basis with our a Teaching Assistant who is a Thrive practitioner.
 Progress towards both class and individual targets will be monitored and reviewed on a regular basis and used to inform any further support needed.

 There is a well-established system of rewards to promote positive behaviour and good communication between home and school to follow up any incidents of unacceptable behaviour between pupils.
-We are able to access support from our 'Locality team' to provide direct support for families.
+We are able to access support from our the Chesil Family Partnership Zone to provide direct support for families.
 We are also able to initiate referrals to Dorset Child and Family Counselling Trust and Mosaic (A bereavement charity).